On tested Bousfield-Friedlander localizations: Introduction

 \section{Introduction}

 Given a model category $\es{M}$ and a (Quillen) idempotent monad $Q: \es{M} \to \es{M}$, the Bousfield--Friedlander localization of $\es{M}$ (if it exists) is a method for universally inverting those morphisms of $\es{M}$ which become equivalences after applying $Q$.
 These localizations have been ubiquitous throughout homotopy theory~\cite{BousfieldFriedlander, Bousfield} and are an important tool in constructing model categories for functor calculus~\cite{BiedermannChornyRondigs, BiedermannRondigs, BarnesOman}.
-The localization process has many nice features~\cite{Stanculescu}, but it is not clear if localizations of this form preserves cofibrant generation.
-This presents a hurdle in fully understanding the model structure and our ability to preform subsequent (co)localizations is hindered.
+The localization process has many nice features~\cite{Stanculescu}, but it is not clear if localizations of this form preserve cofibrant generation.
+This presents a hurdle in fully understanding the model structure and our ability to perform subsequent (co)localizations is hindered.

 Motivated by applications to functor calculus, Bandklayder, Bergner, Griffiths, Johnson and Santhanam~\cite{BBGJS2} gave general criteria for when the Bousfield--Friedlander localization on a model category of simplicial functors is cofibrantly generated.
-These criteria included the existence of a set $T(Q)$ of \emph{test morphisms} in $\Fun(\es{C}, \sS)$ which detect fibrations in the Bousfield--Friedlander localization.
-The first result of this note is that these \emph{tested Bousfield--Friedlander localizations} are always left Bousfield localizations with respect to a specific set of maps given by tensoring the test morphisms along a set of homotopy generators for the target category.
-These results will be influential in joint work of the author with Bergner, Griffiths, Johnson and Santhanam on \emph{testing for calculi}, i.e., constructing calculi from sets of test morphisms and on understanding better the relationship between various calculi.
+These criteria included the existence of a set $T(Q)$ of \emph{test morphisms} which detect fibrations in the Bousfield--Friedlander localization.
+The first result of this note is that these \emph{tested Bousfield--Friedlander localizations} are always left Bousfield localizations with respect to a specific set of maps induced by the test morphisms.
+This result allows for now standard techniques in the case of left Bousfield localizations~\cite{Hirschhorn} to be exploited within the remit of tested Bousfield--Friedlander localizations.
+This observation will form the crucial ingredient in joint work of the author with Bergner, Griffiths, Johnson and Santhanam on \emph{testing for calculi}, i.e., constructing calculi from sets of test morphisms and hence providing a unifying home for many variants of functor calculus, which although formally similar often appear distinct.